KristianOellegaard/django-hvad/docs/internal/manager.rst

         :attr:`_language_code` and filters by the language code.

         If no language code is given,
-        :func:`django.utils.translations.get_language` is called to get the
+        :func:`~django.utils.translation.get_language` is called to get the
         current language.

         Returns a queryset.